NotTacoz/jacaranda/content/notes/AE/CHEMISTRY/acidsAndBases.md

 - to able to explain or predict the acid-base behaviour of many other compounds:
 	- for example, why salts like sodium carbonate and potassium phosphate (which do not contain OH) are basic in nature and not neutral.
 	- the Brønsted–Lowry model is more comprehensive and gives a broader and more satisfactory account of acid-base behaviour

+## Comparing 0.1 mol/L HCl and 1.0 mol/L CH3COOH
+- CH3COOH has a larger concentration
+- HCl is a stronger acid because it **disassociates fully**
+- HCl has more electrolytes so it is more conductive than CH3COOH

+## Reactions of Acids